 - Prioritize solutions in a whole house multi-generational case study while being compliant with budgetary constraints with consideration given to phased construction application.

 - Prioritize individual tasks relative to a projects budget and urgency.

 This course will benefit builders, remodelers, and allied professionals who serve the aging in place market, including occupational therapists, physical therapists, real estate professionals, and trade contractors, as well as academics.

 NAHB Designations and Continuing Education Credits

 This course is a requirement to earn the CAPS designation.
 Business Management for Building Professionals will be approved as a required course if taken prior to Jan.
 1, 2018.
 For more details, visit How to Earn Your CAPS.

 This course provides six hours of continuing education credits for these NAHB designations: CGA, CGB, CGR, GMB, GMR, CSP, Master CSP, CMP, and MIRM.

 Additional Credit Information

-NAHB is a Registered Provider with the American Occupational Therapy Association, Inc. The assignment of AOTA CEUs does not imply endorsement of specific course content, products or clinical procedures by AOTA.
+NAHB is an Approved Provider with the American Occupational Therapy Association.
+The assignment of AOTA CEUs does not imply endorsement of specific course content, products or clinical procedures by AOTA.
 Education distributors who would like to offer CEUs to their students for approved courses must inform NAHB at the same time the course(s) is scheduled.

 6 AIA/CES LU: NAHB is a Registered Provider with the American Institute of Architects (AIA) Continuing Education Systems.
 Credit earned on completion of this course will be reported to CES Records for AIA members by NAHB.
 Certificates of Completion for non-AIA members are available upon request.